 Trump's Tariffs: What Has Changed And Who Is Affected

-Washington: A range of new tariffs are expected to take effect Friday on most US trading partners, with separate sector specific duties -- on copper -- also coming into place.
+Washington: President Donald Trump's administration unveiled a range of new tariffs Thursday due to take effect in one week on most US trading partners.

-As the countdown began towards his deadline, President Donald Trump unveiled a flurry of trade announcements including a deal with South Korea to avert higher levies, and postponement of a planned tariff hike on Mexican goods.
+The import levies ranged as high as 41 percent on Syria and included a hike on Canadian imports from the current 25 percent to 35 percent.

 Just days before the tariff deadline, Washington and Seoul reached a deal to avert a 25 percent duty on South Korean goods, bringing the level down to 15 percent instead.